edwin-finance/docs/core-concepts/action-system.md

 ## Overview

-Actions are the fundamental building blocks of DeFAI operations in Edwin.
+Actions are the fundamental building blocks of DeFAI operations in edwin.
 They represent standardized operations that AI agents can execute across different protocols and chains.
 Each action is designed to be atomic, predictable, and composable, enabling AI agents to build complex DeFAI strategies.

 ## Action Types

-Edwin supports a comprehensive set of DeFAI actions:
+edwin supports a comprehensive set of DeFAI actions:

 ### Lending & Borrowing
 - Supply assets to lending markets